photoprism/photoprism/README.md

 ## Getting Started ##

+You're welcome to play with our public demo at [demo.photoprism.org](https://demo.photoprism.org/).

 Step-by-step installation instructions for our self-hosted [community edition](https://photoprism.app/get) can be found on [docs.photoprism.org](https://docs.photoprism.org/getting-started/) - all you need is a Web browser and Docker to run the server.
 It is available for Mac, Linux and Windows.